 Noodle Vegetable Spring Rolls

 Today I am bringing for you all a Noodles version of the very popular Vegetable Spring Rolls.
 They are incredibly crunchy and a firm favourite with both the kids and adults.
 Needless to say, they are also the perfect make-ahead, freezer-friendly Iftar snack.
-I always make a batch of Spring Rolls, my Keema Samosas and my Box Patties before Ramadan begins.
-These last me all throughout the month.
 The best part is you can also bake or air fry them.
 The filling is super easy, similar to the stir fried vegetable Hakka noodles.
 I can totally eat the filling all on its own!

 - 250 g noodles boiled

 - 1 bell pepper sliced